 - a.
-Identify and maintain all wildlife habitats by: - Implementation of an Environmental Protection District (EPD) overlay zone for significant fish and wildlife habitats and for the big game winter range. - 2.
+Identify and maintain all wildlife habitats by: - 1.
+Implementation of an Environmental Protection District (EPD) overlay zone for significant fish and wildlife habitats and for the big game winter range. - 2.
 Designation of the Big Game Winter Range and Area of Voluntary Siting Standards (low elevationwinter range) on the map contained in this plans-Resource Element. - b.
 The winter range identified on the Big Game Habitat Map included in the Resource Element of this plan shall be protected by an overlay zone, EPD-8. - c.
-The Rural Service Centers identified in the Comprehensive Plan which lie within the EPD- 80verlay zone shall be exempt from the provisions of the EPD-80verlay zone. - d.Areas designated as Impacted Areas in the TransitionLands Study Area shall be exempt from provisions of EPD-8. - been identified as non-conflicting with Big Game
+The Rural Service Centers identified in the Comprehensive Plan which lie within the EPD- 80verlay zone shall be exempt from the provisions of the EPD-80verlay zone. - d.Areas designated as Impacted Areas in the TransitionLands Study Area shall be exempt from provisions of EPD-8. - b.e.
+Based on the ESEE Analysis, farm uses have been identified as non-conflicting with Big Game